-We are a leader in the networked IP video market with Nextiva, a comprehensive, end-to-end, networked IP video solution portfolio.
-The following table summarizes our portfolio of Video and Situation Intelligence solutions.
+We are a leader in the video intelligence market with Nextiva®, a comprehensive, end-to-end, networked IP video solution portfolio.
+The following table summarizes our portfolio of Video and Situation Intelligence Solutions.

 Solution Description IP Video Management Software Simplifies management of large volumes of video and geographically dispersed video surveillance operations, with a suite of applications that includes automated system health monitoring, policy-based video distribution, networked video viewing, and investigation management.
 Designed for use with industry-standard servers and storage solutions and for interoperability with other enterprise systems.
 Edge Devices Captures, digitizes, and transmits video across enterprise networks, providing many of the benefits of IP video while using existing analog CCTV investments.
-Includes IP cameras, bandwidth-efficient video encoders to convert analog images to IP video for transmission over IP networks, and wireless devices that perform both video encoding and wireless IP transmission, facilitating video surveillance in areas too difficult or expensive to wire.
-T 7'1 A 1 / Video Analytics Analyzes video content to automatically detect anomalies and activities of interest, such as perimeter intrusion, unattended objects, camera tampering, and vehicles moving in the wrong direction.
+Includes IP cameras and bandwidth-efficient video encoders to convert analog images to IP video for transmission over IP networks.
+Video Analytics Analyzes video content to automatically detect anomalies and activities of interest, such as perimeter intrusion, unattended objects, camera tampering, and vehicles moving in the wrong direction.
 Also includes industry-specific analytics applications focused on the behavior of people in retail and other environments.
-Network Video Recorders Performs networked video recording utilizing secure, embedded operating systems and market-specific data integrations for applications that require local storage, as well as remote networking.
-Physical Security Information Management (Situation Intelligence) Captures and integrates information from various stand-alone security and public safety systems, such as access control, video, intrusion, fire and public safety, first responder, and other mobile device systems, to enable efficient information correlation and analysis and rapid, rules-based alerts and actions.
+Network Video Recorders Performs networked video recording utilizing secure, embedded operating systems and market- specific data integrations for applications that require local storage, as well as remote networking.
+PSIM Facilitates interoperability with business and security systems and with complementary third- party products-such as access control, video, intrusion, fire and public safety, first responder and other mobile device systems-to enable efficient information correlation and analysis, and rapid, rules-based alerts and actions.

-Our Video Intelligence solutions are deployed across a wide range of industries, including banking, retail, critical infrastructure, government, corporate campuses, education, airports, seaports, public transportation, and homeland security.
-Our video solutions include certain video analytics and data integrations specifically optimized for these industries.
-For example, our public transportation solution includes global positioning system ("GPS") integrations, our retail solution includes point of sale integrations and retail traffic analytics, our banking solution includes automated teller machine ("ATM") integrations, and our critical infrastructure solution includes video analytics for detecting suspicious events and command and control integrations.
+Our Video and Situation Intelligence Solutions are deployed across a wide range of industries, including banking, retail, critical infrastructure, government, corporate campuses, education, airports, seaports, public transportation, cities and municipalities, and homeland security.
+Our solutions include certain video analytics and data integrations specifically optimized for these industries.
+For example, our public transportation solution includes global positioning system ("GPS") integrations; our retail solution includes point of sale integrations and retail traffic analytics; our banking solution includes automated teller machine ("ATM") integrations; and our critical infrastructure solution includes video analytics for detecting suspicious events and command and control integrations.

-The Communications and Cyber Intelligence Solutions Segment
+The Communications and Cyber Intelligence Segment

-We are a leading provider of communications intelligence solutions and a developer of cyber intelligence solutions that help law enforcement, national security, intelligence, and civilian government agencies effectively detect, investigate, and neutralize criminal and terrorist threats and detect and thwart cyber-attacks.
+We are a leading provider of communications intelligence solutions and a developer of cyber security solutions that help law enforcement, national security, intelligence, and civilian government agencies effectively detect, investigate, and neutralize criminal and terrorist threats, and detect and thwart cyber-attacks.
 Our solutions are designed to handle massive amounts of unstructured and structured information from different sources, quickly make sense of complex scenarios, and generate evidence and intelligence.
-Our portfolio includes solutions for communications interception, service provider compliance, mobile location tracking, open source Web intelligence, cyber intelligence, and tactical communications intelligence.
+Our portfolio includes solutions for communications interception, service provider compliance, mobile location tracking, open source web intelligence, cyber security, and tactical communications intelligence.
 These solutions can be deployed stand-alone or collectively, as part of a large-scale system to address the needs of large government agencies that require advanced, comprehensive solutions.